-Another 28 words(2 lines of text) are included under the topic Early Shoemake Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Shoemake Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Peter Schumacher, who came to Germantown, Pennsylvania in 1685; with his wife, Sarah Hendericks, and four children.
 He was the first of many Schumachers to come to Germantown near the end of the 17th century, among others were: Sarah Schumacher with eight children, in 1686.